lemaniak/ary/README.md

 $ sudo npm install
 ```

+we have 2 main grunt tasks

+**serve**:
+executes a grunt task that compiles the project and serve the project in a browser window

+**stage**
+executes a grunt task that compiles  concatenate, minifies and copy files to a distribution folder ready for production

+**Happy coding :)**

 ### Wiki
 lets describe the contents of the project and give a brief explanation of its usage